 WELCOME TO THE WADI EL-HUDI EXPEDITION

-the Egyptian Ministry of Antiquities and especially the Aswan Inspectorate for their continued support of and assistance with our project.
+Thank you to his Excellence the Minister of Tourism and Antiquities Dr. Khaled el-Anani and especially the Aswan Inspectorate for their continued support of and assistance with our project.